Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Conclusions

 In this study, we investigated the statistical properties and predictability of turbulence in the Surface Quasi-Geostrophic (SQG) model using high-resolution direct numerical simulations across a wide range of Reynolds numbers.
 Our analysis focused on two central aspects: the scaling behavior of the energy spectrum in the direct cascade of surface potential energy (SPE) and the chaotic dynamics characterized by finite-time Lyapunov exponents (FTLEs).

-Our results indicate that, for $\mathrm{Re}\gtrsim 2\times10^4$, the energy spectrum approaches the Kolmogorov-like scaling $E(k) \propto k^{-5/3}$.
+Our results indicate that, for $\text{Re}\gtrsim 2\times10^4$, the energy spectrum approaches the Kolmogorov-like scaling $E(k) \propto k^{-5/3}$.
 This observation, together with the convergence in Reynolds of the prefactor $C_K$ suggests that SQG turbulence exhibits a well-defined inertial range—similar to that of 3D Navier-Stokes turbulence, but it does so only at very large Reynolds numbers.
 This regime was not observed by earlier studies at moderate Reynolds numbers.

 In terms of predictability, we showed that the Lyapunov exponent scales anomalously with the Reynolds number as $\lambda \propto \text{Re}^{0.7}$, exceeding the dimensional prediction $\lambda \propto \text{Re}^{1/2}$.
-This anomalous scaling is reminiscent of similar behavior observed in 3D turbulence, where $\lambda \propto \text{Re}^{0.64}$, suggesting that in both systems, the deviation from dimensionality originates from a shared dynamical property.
+The presence of an anomalous scaling is reminiscent of similar behavior observed in 3D Navier-Stokes turbulence, \citep{boffetta2017chaos,mohan2017scaling,berera2018chaotic,ge2023production}.
+In particular, it has been observed that $\lambda \propto \text{Re}^{0.64}$ \citep{boffetta2017chaos}.
+This is in contrast with the scaling of the Lyapunov exponent of Lagrangian trajectories $\lambda_L$, which has been found to be in agreement with the Ruelle's dimensional prediction $\lambda_L \propto \tau_\nu$ \citep{bec2006lyapunov} up to minor corrections which can be estimated from multifractal arguments.

+The difference between Eulerian and Lagrangian predictability in NS turbulence can be ascribed to the fact that the Lagrangian Lyapunov exponent is determined by the viscous time-scale $\tau_\nu$, while the Eulerian predictability can be influenced also by the sweeping time-scale $\tau_E = \ell_\nu/U$, where $U$ is the RMS velocity \citep{ge2023production}.
+Considering that $\tau_E \ll \tau_\nu$ and that $\tau_\nu/\tau_E \simeq \text{Re}^{1/4}$, the dependence of $\lambda$ on $\text{Re}$ can be rewritten as a combination of two time scales $\lambda = \tau_\nu^{-1} \text{Re}^\xi = \tau_\nu^{-1+4\xi}\tau_E^{-4\xi}$.
+The Ruelle scaling is recovered for $\xi=0$, while for $\xi=1/4$ the predictability is determined by the sweeping time.
+Our results in SQG give $\xi^{SQG}=0.2$ which is larger than the value observed in 3D NS $\xi^{NS} = 0.14$, suggesting that the sweeping effect has a stronger influence on the Eulerian predictability in SQG than in NS.

+It is worth to note that the dimensional arguments discussed above do not consider the effects of intermittency corrections.
+It would be interesting to develop a multifractal-like approach for the direct cascade of SQG to check how the observed intermittency \citep{valade2025surface} affects the dimensional scaling of the Lyapunov exponent.

 Beyond the average growth rate of infinitesimal perturbations, we investigated the statistical properties of FTLEs.
 Notably, both the variance and the shape of the associated Cram\'er function exhibit self-similar behavior across Reynolds numbers when appropriately rescaled.
-The ratio $\Omega / \lambda$ remains approximately constant across Re, indicating a form of universality in the core of the FTLE distribution.
+The ratio $\Omega / \lambda$ remains approximately constant across $\text{Re}$, indicating a form of universality in the core of the FTLE distribution.